adcin/IT-Notes/linux/files_folders.md

 </br>

-Count all files (not folders) in a directory:
+Count all files (not folders) in a directory and subdirectories:

 ```shell
 find /path/to/directory -type f | wc -l